Looking for more information to help you evaluate your community mobilization efforts?

-- The Grants and Awards index which contains information about each of the projects the Centre has funded to date, including planning and doing evaluation grants.
+- The Project showcase which contains information about each of the projects the Centre has funded to date, including planning and doing evaluation grants.

 - The measures database, a growing online directory that profiles measures related to child and youth mental health and program evaluation.

 - The Centre also offers consultation, coaching and support in program evaluation.
 Contact us to learn more!